Get insider access

 4. Best Sounding Budget Wireless Earbuds

 The Jabra Elite 3 True Wireless offer some serious features for a budget-friendly price.
-Their sound profile works for a variety of genres with a good amount of boom and a controlled top-end.
-They don't scoop the mids too much, so you can hear all parts of your favorite tracks without major exaggerations muddying the mix.
+Their sound profile works for a variety of genres with plenty of boom and a controlled top-end that doesn't get harsh.
+In the mid-range, instruments and vocals sound present and detailed, without honk or boxiness.
 You can also tune the EQ in the app if you want more or less of a frequency.
 The buds have low distortion, so your audio remains clean.
-They connect via aptX for Android-friendly performance, although you only get the SBC codec when using Apple devices, and no multi-pair capability.
+They connect via aptX for Android-friendly performance, although you only get the SBC codec when using Apple devices and no multi-pair capability.

 At this tier, there aren't many options for ANC, so you'll need to look to the Samsung Galaxy Buds FE Truly Wireless for that.
-However, these comfortable earbuds perform admirably for just having passive isolation.
-They seal your ears from environmental noise, managing to block low-rumbling bus engines somewhat, dampening high-pitched squeaks and the whine of computer fans.
+Still, these comfortable earbuds perform admirably for just having passive isolation.
+They seal your ears from environmental noise and do a decent job blocking out office noise and quieting the whine of computer fans.
 Their battery life lasts over seven hours on a single charge, which isn't too shabby.
-Basically, they're somewhat stripped back as features go, but not so much that you need to compromise much on sound.
+Basically, they're somewhat stripped back as features go, but they still sound good.

 See our review